Blogger Feed Widget for Website. No-code - Poper

 The complete guide to embedding Blogger on your website

 Blogger has been online since 1999 and Google-owned since 2003, which makes it the longest continuously running blog hosting platform on the public web.
 Despite Google's near-zero feature investment since 2017, the platform still hosts millions of active blogs: classroom journals, hobbyist food sites, ten-year personal travelogues, recipe archives, book-review communities, and quiet niche publications that outlasted Tumblr, LiveJournal, Posterous, Vox, and most of the early-2000s blogosphere.
 The catch is that Blogger hosts the writing on a blogspot.com subdomain (or a free custom-mapped domain), while your modern site lives somewhere else entirely on Webflow, Framer, Shopify, WordPress, or a hand-rolled stack.
-A blogger feed widget closes that gap by pulling your latest Blogspot posts onto your own site so a decade of archives finds a tasteful home on whatever frontend you ship next, with labels, authors, and Google-hosted images intact.
-This guide walks through what actually matters when you choose and configure a blogger feed widget in 2026: the Atom feed standard versus Blogger API v3, custom domain mapping, multi-author team blogs, the Google Workspace for Education footprint that keeps Blogger relevant in classrooms long after the wider tech industry stopped paying attention, the post-2017 reality of Google's investment posture, and the WordPress migration question that every Blogspot owner asks themselves at least once a decade.
+A blogger feed widget closes that gap by displaying your latest Blogspot posts on your own site so a decade of archives finds a tasteful home on whatever frontend you ship next.
+This guide walks through what actually matters when you choose and configure a blogger feed widget in 2026: connecting your blog, picking the right layout, branding the feed, and keeping the embed fast.

 01